mkurz/deadbolt-2-guide/manuscript/09-integration-with-authentication-providers.md

 }
 ~~~~~~~

-The class of this customised implementation can then be passed to the annotation with `@Security.Authenticated(AuthenticationSupport.class)`.
+The class of this customized implementation can then be passed to the annotation with `@Security.Authenticated(AuthenticationSupport.class)`.
 However, all mention of Deadbolt's constraints have vanished and so we've replaced a fine-grained authorization system with a coarse-grained authentication-only system.
 To fix this, we need to revert back to using Deadbolt in the controller and move `AuthenticationSupport` (or even the basic `Security.Authenticator`) integration into the `DeadboltHandler`.

 {title="Integrating Play's authentication with Deadbolt", lang=java}
 ~~~~~~~